-By serving simple food, we allow the quality of the soil and therefore the ingredients to shine.
+By serving simple, seasonal food, we allow the quality of the soil and therefore the ingredients to shine.

-Simple recipes, with premium ingredients, inspire others and makes heathy and delicious food accessible.
+Simple recipes, with premium ingredients inspire others and make healthy and delicious food accessible.
 We love using raw ingredients as nature created them.
-We creatively include whatever the land offers to ensure 0 waste, as nature wastes nothing.
+We creatively include whatever the land offers to ensure zero waste, as nature wastes nothing.
 Simple also means no chemicals.
-We are inspired by biodynamics and organic in principle, although we don't believe we need a stamp on nature to prove it!
+We are inspired by biodynamics and are organic in principle, although we don't believe we need a stamp on nature to prove it!

-We source at least 80% of our food from within 42 miles.
+We aim to source at least 80% of our food from within 42 miles.

-Our 42 mile menu is rooted in the belief that a local food system is better for people and the planet.
+Our 42-Mile vision is rooted in the belief that a local food system is better for people and the planet.
 Local means less packaging, less footprint, more seasonal, fresh and better relationships with our community.

-Most of the food we serve is grown or foraged on our farm, but we aim to source 80% of produce, year round from within 42 miles.
-We love to support the local economy and we don't buy from supermarkets.
-We aim to support a healthy, resilient and regenerative food system.
+We love to put ingredients grown or foraged on our land at centre stage, and we aim to source 80% of produce, year-round from within 42 miles.
+We love to support the local economy and we aim to support a healthy, resilient and regenerative food system.

 "Our medicine grows under our feet and below our noses, we just have to choose to see it."

-Our in-house forager Tasha aims to ensure around 5% of our diet is harvested as nature intended from the wild, with as many as 25 different plants as well as wild mushrooms finding their way into dishes throughout the year's cycle.
+Our in-house foragers Tasha and Molly aim to ensure around 5% of our diet is harvested as nature intended from the wild, with as many as 25 different plants as well as wild mushrooms finding their way into dishes throughout the year's cycle.
 We even forage our own wild seaweed, 38 miles away on the Dorset coast.